(Klik di piksha we de ontop so to watch video for dis leson)

 toolset.add(fetch_data_function)

-# Make Code Interpreter tool ready and join am for the toolset.
+# Set up Code Interpreter tool and add am join toolset.

 code_interpreter = code_interpreter = CodeInterpreterTool()